 These values are derived from practical measurements, which means that they can vary when the parameters within the measurement are changed like temperature and wavelength.

 The viscosity and density of the material will give information about the liquid itself.
 A higher viscosity, means a thicker resin.
-This has an effect on the reflux of the polymer and on the movements of the platform.
+This has an effect on the reflux of the resin and on the movements of the platform.
+Also cleaning a resin 3D-printed part is easier with lower viscous resin.
 If you know the volume of your 3D model and the density of the material you selected, you can easily calculate the weight of your 3D printed model.

-After taking notice of the liquid properties, the next information will tell you more about the polymer mechanical properties.
-Mechanical properties are material properties that give an inside on how materials behave under specified types of mechanical stress.
+After taking notice of the liquid properties, the next information will tell you more about the mechanical properties of the polymer.
+Mechanical properties are material properties that give an insight on how materials behave under specified types of mechanical stress.
 Many different types of stress can be applied to determine the mechanical properties, which can be generally divided in three types that are most commonly used in the polymer industry, tensile, compression and impact stress.

 Tensile strength, young modulus and elongation

-Tensile testing is used to measure a materials performance under linear tension stress, which in short means what happens if you pull on the material.
+Tensile testing is used to measure a materials performance under linear tension stress, which in short means what happens if you pull on the material (3d-printed resin part).
 The test is performed by applying tension to a specified test specimen as seen in figure 1.
 Typically dog-bone shaped test specimen are used in which the wide parts are used for gripping the specimen and the forces are applied to the smaller part of the specimen.

 Figure 1: Testing mechanical properties in tensile direction.[1]